 Add mushrooms to pot along with shallot, leek, onion, celery, carrot, and potato.
 Increase heat to medium-high, and cook vegetables, stirring often, until they begin to soften, about ten minutes.

-Add thyme and rosemary, and puree with a vertical hand blender until smooth.
+Add thyme and rosemary, and puree with a hand-held stick blender until smooth.

-Season to taste and simmer an additional 5 minutes.
+Season to taste with salt and pepper, and simmer an additional 5 minutes.

 Use Caution When Blending Hot Ingredients